 Dear Faculty, staff and students,

 The College of Arts and Sciences condemns the brutal killing of George Floyd.
-Mr. Floyd’s death is the latest in a wave of police and civilian violence, rooted in anti-Black racism, that has also taken the lives Ahmaud Arbery, Breonna Taylor, and Tony McDade in recent weeks alone.
+His death is the latest in a wave of police and civilian violence, rooted in anti-Black racism, that has also taken the lives Ahmaud Arbery, Breonna Taylor and Tony McDade in recent weeks alone.
 These latest tragedies have catalyzed a collective reckoning with the long and ongoing histories of racial discrimination and injustice in this country.
 They have exposed a flagrant devaluing of Black lives increasingly emboldened in the present.

-While we express our solidarity with the current protests and calls for justice, we recognize that it should not take a crisis of this magnitude to draw our attention to the complexities of systemic and structural racism, anti-Black racism, and colonialism that continue to shape the lives of Black Americans.
+While we express our solidarity with the current protests and calls for justice, we recognize that it should not take a crisis of this magnitude to draw our attention to the complexities of systemic and structural racism, anti-Black racism and colonialism that continue to shape the lives of Black Americans.
 As we are moved to strengthen our commitment to change, we are challenged to confront the ways in which we have failed to alter the conditions that have made the Black Lives Matter movement necessary.